gitenter/gitenter/capsid/doc/rest-notes.md

 Hypermedia describe the capability of a resource in a machine-readable way.

 + Tell which subset of HTTP semantics does *this* web server support on *this* URL right now.
-	+ How to construct an HTTP request.
+	+ Guiding the request/How to construct an HTTP request.
 		+ What HTTP method to use.
 		+ What URL to use.
 		+ What HTTP headers and/or entity-body to send.